Aging & Health A to Z

 If these symptoms don’t go away, or if you experience severe chest pressure or pain, call 911.

-Most older adults who have panic attacks began having these attacks when they were younger.
 It’s unusual for someone to begin having panic attacks in later life.
-Panic attacks that do begin later in life are usually milder than those that begin earlier in life.
+Panic attacks that do begin later in life are usually milder and have a more gradual onset than those that begin earlier in life.

 A phobia is an extreme fear of something that usually poses little or no danger.
-When someone with a phobia sees or encounters the thing he fears he can be flooded with anxiety, just like a person having a panic attack.
+When people with a phobia see or encounter the thing they fear they can be flooded with anxiety, just like a person having a panic attack.
 Simply anticipating the feared thing can make a person with a phobia extremely anxious.
 If you have a phobia you may go to extremes to avoid the thing you fear.
-This can make daily life difficult.
 Agoraphobia, an extreme fear of public places, is a common phobia.
 People with this phobia try to avoid public places, and, as a result, may rarely leave home and can become very isolated.
+In older adults, agoraphobia may be associated with a fear of falling.

 People with phobias may recognize that their fears are irrational but are still unable to overcome them.
 This can lead you to feel out of control and hopeless.